 - Time of Year Restriction for Tree Felling.
 A time of year restriction for clearing trees (> 3 in DBH) and removing low- to medium-risk hazard trees has been established to protect roosting bats during non-hibernation seasons.
 Felling of trees must take place between October 16 - April 15 while most Indiana and northern long-eared bats are at hibernation sites.
 This will greatly reduce the risk of accidentally harming bats that may potentially be present in trees scheduled to be removed.
 Specifically, maternity colonies and their associated non-volant young will be protected from this disturbance. - 2.
 Roost Tree Protection.
-No female roost trees, including roosts identified in the future, will be removed unless determined to be high risk hazard trees (see #4 below).
+No female roost trees, including roosts identified in the future, will be removed unless determined to be high risk hazard trees (see #5 below).
 Hazard trees that are not considered high risk, will be removed during the winter.
-Roost trees may not be removed for any other reason (e.g., aesthetically unappealing). - 3.
-Mowing/ vegetation removal will not occur within 100 ft of known roost trees to avoid disturbing roosting bats and maintaining cover around the roosts. - 4.
-No more than 50 ac per year (and no more than 25 ac in a contiguous block) will be mechanically removed within the BCA annually. - 5.
+Roost trees may not be removed for any other reason (e.g., aesthetically unappealing).

+- 3. Mowing/ vegetation removal by machinery will not occur within 100 ft of known roost trees to avoid disturbing roosting bats and maintaining cover around the roosts.
+However, individual or clusters of invasive plants close to known roosts (< 3 in DBH) may be removed by hand clipping or cutting or with brush saws between 15 August-15 April.
+This clarifies the process to remove invasive species from within the roosting areas, yet still minimizes disturbance around the potential roosts during the primary roosting season. - 4.
+No more than 300 ac per year (and no more than 50 ac in a contiguous block) will be mechanically removed within the BCA annually. - 5.
 High Risk Hazard Trees.
 For hazard trees that are determined to be high or critical classified between April 16 October 15, Fort Drum's Fish and Wildlife Management Program personnel will be notified in advance, so they may assess the hazard tree.
 If appropriate, an emergence survey will be conducted and if no bats are observed, then the roost tree will be promptly removed.
 This will reduce the risk of removing an undiscovered roost tree.
 If bats are observed, then further consultation with the USFWS is needed. - 6.
 Reporting.
-Personnel responsible for each vegetation management action must provide a scaled map of the treated area, specify the type of management action that occurred, report the total acreage of impacted habitat, and the vegetative cover types that were managed (i.e., number of hazard trees removed, amount of shrubland habitat cleared) to

-Fort Drum's Fish and Wildlife Management Program for annual reporting requirements to the USFWS.
+Personnel responsible for each vegetation management action must provide a scaled map of the treated area, specify the type of management action that occurred, report the total acreage of impacted habitat, and the vegetative cover types that were managed (i.e., number of hazard trees removed, amount of shrubland habitat cleared) to Fort Drum's Fish and Wildlife Management Program for annual reporting requirements to the USFWS.
 Mowing of landscaped grass in the Cantonment Area does not need to be documented.